DevSoleo/DevSoleo/README.md

 ### Hi there I'm Soleo 👋

 I'm a French developer 🇫🇷 !
-I'm interested in OSINT and privacy on Internet.
+I'm interested in OSINT and privacy on internet.

 I have worked on many different projects, from World of Warcraft addons, to websites.